Register here to join our In Conversation Live with Dr David Nott OBE

-Dr David Nott OBE, Consultant Surgeon at St Mary’s Hospital and author of the bestselling memoir War Doctor: Surgery on the Front Line, will be talking to Professor Henrietta Bowden-Jones, RSM Psychiatry Section President, about his career and life experiences dealing with patients in conflict and catastrophe zones.
+Dr David Nott OBE, Consultant Surgeon at St Mary’s Hospital and author of the bestselling memoir War Doctor: Surgery on the Front Line, will be talking to Professor Henrietta Bowden-Jones OBE, RSM Psychiatry Section President, about his career and life experiences dealing with patients in conflict and catastrophe zones.
 David will also be discussing the difficulties in training war doctors and why he set up the David Nott Foundation.

 David is no stranger to the RSM, having kindly given a lecture on Risk